 - HIPAA and PCI Compliance: Compliance regulations such as HIPAA are critical to ensure medical records security meets government standards.
 With the evolution of physician and patient visits through interactive medicine through video conference apps and software making checkups more convenient, it has also surfaced new vulnerabilities for ePHI, sensitive data, and private information.
 Understand the HIPAA compliance requirements as it pertains to your healthcare organization.
 PCI compliance for health care is also essential.
 With the scope of health industry services rapidly expanding, many companies now store and retain at least some credit data, making them subject to PCI DSS requirements.
-It is a good time to review your PCI compliance in preparation for the new PCI DSS v4.0.
-HALOCK can help identify and satisfy key compliance obligations.
+Review your PCI compliance for v4.0.
+We can help identify and satisfy key compliance obligations.

 - Risk Management Program: The massive volume of potential health care security issues means you need to spend InfoSec budgets wisely to ensure maximum impact and minimum disruption.
 Our experts have the industry knowledge you need to prioritize and optimize security investments while keeping you compliant.
 An ongoing risk management program provides continuous maintenance and insight on your risk profile and how to enhance your security.